Poland–Ukraine border: 2023 border blockade

+On on 24 February 2022, Russia has started a war of aggression, the Russo-Ukrainian war.

 On 6 November 2023, several dozen owners of Polish transport companies blocked three major Poland–Ukraine border crossings to protest claimed unfair competition from Ukrainian transport companies.
 The protesters said so far during 2023, Ukrainian trucks had crossed the border about 900,000 times compared to about 180,000 times in previous years.
 A temporary wartime EU agreement allowed Ukrainian trucks to deliver and collect to and from the EU without the usual permits.
 The agreement only allowed cross-border transports between Ukraine and EU, but protesters claim that Ukrainian drivers started taking cargoes inside EU, quickly pushing out local drivers from the market due to lower operational costs, as they are not subject to EU labour and environmental regulations.
 The protesters also quoted long 12-14 days wait times and extortion of bribes on the Ukrainian side of the border.
 The Polish truckers association ZMPD was joined by MKFE (Hungary), Cesmad Bohemia (Czechia), Cesmad Slovakia and Linava (Lithuania).

 On 19 November, about 3,000 mostly Ukrainian trucks were stuck at the Dorhusk-Yagodin, Korczowa-Krakovets and Hrebenne-Rava-Ruska border crossings, parked up to 30 km from the crossings.
 Waiting time for trucks to cross the border was about one week.

 On 27 November, the blockade was extended to the Medyka-Szeginie/Shehyni crossing.

 As of 4 December 2023, per Ukrainian e-Cherha system, there were over 22'000 trucks waiting for crossing back into EU on Ukrainian side.
 On the same day Ukrainian border force announced opening of new exit corridor for empty trucks returning to EU.

 On 11 December, some local authorities in Poland withdrew permission for the protests, but a few days later on the 15 December the Lublin regional court revoked one of the decisions and the blockades resumed.
 One queue was reported as 80 km long.

 By February 2024, the blockade had expanded to all major crossings including railways, and protestors had spilt some grain onto the ground from train transport.
 On 27 February 2024, about 10,000 farmers marched in Warsaw demanding a ban on food imports from Ukraine.

 Characteristics

 The Poland–Ukraine border is the most often crossed eastern border of the EU.

-Most of the border traffic is generated by Ukrainian citizens.
-Petty trade and shopping tourism were and still are driving much of the traffic, with migration for labor purposes being another significant factor.
+As of 2013, most of the border traffic was generated by Ukrainian citizens.
+Petty trade and shopping tourism were driving much of the traffic, with migration for labor purposes being another significant factor.

-The border is heavily policed, as it is a major smuggling route into the EU, both for goods and for illegal immigration.
+As of 2011, the border was heavily policed, as it was a major smuggling route into the EU, both for goods and for illegal immigration.

-Approximately 8 million people live in the border area, roughly equally divided between Poland and Ukraine.
+Approximately 8 million people lived in the border area, roughly equally divided between Poland and Ukraine.

 Border crossings

 There are numerous border crossings between Poland and Ukraine, in a combination of road, rail, passenger and cargo crossings.
-As of 2012, the following were active:
+As of 2026, the following were active (listed from north to south):